 ExpressVPN is also the only VPN company (that I know of) that has a dedicated app for Linux.

-Everything, from signing up to downloading and using the apps, is extremely easy.
-The ExpressVPN links on the Tips for China website are smart-links that will automatically direct you to a website domain that is accessible from China (whatever that happens to be at the time).
-You can sign up, as well as download and use all the apps from China, without any problems.
+Everything, from signing up, to downloading and using the apps, is extremely easy.
+The ExpressVPN links on the Tips for China website are smart-links that will automatically direct you to a website domain that is accessible from China.
+Although these links work 99% of the time, it's still a good idea to sign up and download the apps before you come to China just in case.

 After making your payment, you will immediately see a setup page as shown below.
 No need to sit around like an idiot waiting for a confirmation email!
 Make your payment and then get connected right away!